 We support and promote an inclusive corporate culture that attaches a high priority to the diversity of staff and makes it possible for employees to utilize their talents to the max to the full and fully exploit their potential, irrespective of age, gender, religion, ethnic origin, sexual orientation or physical capabilities.

-We have task groups that focus their attention on identifying the advantages of generational differences for more efficient processes.
+For example, a new crossdivisional initiative in Germany – Working@DB 4.0 – responds to demands and needs arising from mega trends including digitalization and demographic changes as well as a growing expectation by employees to enjoy a healthy work-life balance.
 With a view to sustainable progress, establishing, maintaining and advancing a pipeline of female talent, we have signed a declaration, setting out clear targets, along with other DAX-30-companies.
 Our ATLAS- and Women Global Leaders Program are tools for encouraging and supporting female executives.

 What have we achieved?

 Our aim is for women to occupy at least 25 percent of the senior management positions by 2018.
 Since 2015 the number of female Managing directors and Directors has risen from 16.2% to 20.5%.
 Our award-winning ATLAS-Program (Accomplished Top Leaders Advancement Strategy) and the Women Global Leaders-Program (WGL) have the goal of increasing the number of women in senior management positions.
 More than 50% of the participants are now in positions with new or greater responsibilities.